SteveAndMore/Brain-Segmentation/README.md

 # Brain Tumor Segmentation with Deep Learning and Deep Ensembles

 This project focuses on brain tumor segmentation using a deep learning model implemented in TensorFlow and Keras.
 The goal is to identify and segment brain tumors from MRI scans, a crucial step in medical image analysis.
+I used Deep Ensembles to create a uncertainty map for the prediction of the U-Net.

 ![Resultat](result.png)